henriquelhano/SO-24-25/README.md

 # SO-24-25
-First part of the project made in 2024/2025
+First part of the Operative Systems project made in 2024/2025